ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/introduction.rst

 	| ``>>>import emipy as ep``
 	| ``>>>ep.init_emipy_project('C:\\Choose\\a\\path')``
 	| ``>>>exit()``
-	| If the Init function completed it's task, it prints 'The Initialisation process is completed.'
-If you do not receive this message, check for typos and repeat executing the function.
+	| If the initialization function completed its task it prints the message 'The Initialization process is completed.'
+If you do not receive this message check for typos and repeat executing the function.

-Experienced users can download the emipy package via the package manager pip:
+You can also download the emipy package via the package manager pip:

     ``>pip install emipy``

-Keep in mind, that you have to install the list of packages given above.
+Keep in mind that you have to install the list of packages given above.
 Execute point 3 from the step by step guide to initialize a new project.